 Marketing, Manufacturing, Packaging & Labelling, Advertising

 Tackling the big issues around marketing, manufacturing, packaging & labelling, and advertising in Latvian pharma.
-Prepared in association with TGS Baltic, a leading law firm in Latvia, this is an extract from The Pharma Legal Handbook: Baltics, available to purchase here for USD 99.
+Prepared in association with TGS Baltic, a leading law firm in Latvia, this is an extract from The Pharma Legal Handbook: Baltics, available to purchase here for GBP 99.

 1. What is the authorization process for the marketing of new drugs, biologics, medical devices, over-the-counter medications, and other medicinal products?